This is a great series on how to manage the chronic shame that started in childhood and resurfaces in our adult life.

 The Dance of Anger, Harriet Lerner

-Some of us are what Barbara Colorosa jokingly referred to as “jellyfish parents.”
-We have a lifetime of people-pleasing under our belt and the unfortunate consequence of this is a child who is severely allergic to the word “no,” and who treats us like a doormat or the concierge in their personal hotel.
+Some of us are what Barbara Colorosa jokingly referred to as "jellyfish parents."
+We have a lifetime of people-pleasing under our belt, and the unfortunate consequence of this is a child who is severely allergic to the word "no,” and who treats us like a doormat or the concierge in their personal hotel.
 Finding your own separate sense of self from that of your child, and learning to assert your needs in the relationship is a tremendous gift you can give to your child.
-Harriet Lerner helps us awaken to the importance of using our anger in a helpful way to take our rightful place in the relationship with the significant people in our lives.
+Harriet Lerner helps us awaken to the importance of using our anger effectively to take our rightful place in the relationship with the significant people in our lives.

 The Gifts of Imperfection, Brene Brown

 This is a book for the parent who wants to “get it right.”
 Impossible expectations of self lead to a never-ending cycle pursuing and never reaching perfection.
-Tara uses examples from her own life to teach us how to let this all go, and more importantly, to not pass on this terrible legacy to our children.
-Perfect parenting is knowing oneself, and acknowledging accurately both our strengths and our flaws.
+Brene uses examples from her own life to teach us how to let this all go, and more importantly, to not pass on this terrible legacy to our children.
+Perfect parenting is knowing oneself and acknowledging both our strengths and our flaws accurately.
 Perfect parenting is accepting the gift of our imperfection.

 The Road Less Travelled, Scott M. Peck